fastify/fastify/docs/Plugins.md

 ```
 Check the [`fastify-plugin`](https://github.com/fastify/fastify-plugin) documentation to know more about how use this module.

-If you don't use the `fastify-plugin` module, you can use the `'skip-override'` hidden property, but we do not recommend it.
-If in the future the Fastify API changes it will be a your responsibility update the module, while if you use `fastify-plugin`, you can be sure about backwards compatibility.
+If you do not use the `fastify-plugin` module, you can use the `'skip-override'` hidden property, but we do not recommend it.
+If in the future the Fastify API changes it will be your responsibility update the module, while if you use `fastify-plugin`, you can be sure about backwards compatibility.
 ```js
 function yourPlugin (fastify, opts, done) {
   fastify.decorate('utility', () => {})